OWASP/www-chapter-harrisburg/index.md

 ## Welcome
-Welcome to the Harrisburg PA OWASP Chapter.
+Welcome to the Harrisburg, PA OWASP Chapter.

 ### Next Meetup
-Ourn next meetup with be Thursday, January 21, 2021 at 7 pm.
-We will be discussing the SANs Holiday Hack Challenge.
+Our next meetup will be Thursday, January 21, 2021 at 7 pm.
+We will be discussing the SANS 2020 Holiday Hack Challenge.
 We will also talk about the coming year, and coming up with a joint project.

 * [Meetup Page](https://www.meetup.com/OWASP-Harrisburg-Chapter/)